trustedsec/SysmonCommunityGuide/dns-query.md

 * **QueryResults**: Query results

-* **Image**: File path of the process that made the DNS query

-Exclude known destinations so as to focus on new unknown destinations.
-This is a high-volume event generation filter so it is recommended to experiment and build rules with filters for your specific environment if implemented.
+* **Image**: File path of the process that made the DNS query Exclude known destinations in order to focus on new unknown destinations.
+This is a high-volume event generation filter, so it is recommended to experiment and build rules with filters for your specific environment if implemented.
 Some examples can be found in
 <https://github.com/olafhartong/sysmon-modular/tree/master/22_dns_query>

 Example that excludes known update and telemetry domains.